Preconditioned One-Step Generative Modeling for Bayesian Inverse Problems in Function Spaces: Experiments

-Overall, under our experimental setup with a prior-aligned anisotropic reference, we achieve $\epsilon_\mu^{\mathrm{eval}}<10\%$ and $\epsilon_\sigma^{\mathrm{eval}}<10\%$ across all PDE inverse problems considered (Darcy, Advection, Reaction--Diffusion, and Navier--Stokes), indicating accurate recovery of both the posterior mean and posterior uncertainty relative to the reference posterior.
-With the white-reference, $\epsilon_\mu^{\mathrm{eval}}$ and $\epsilon_\sigma^{\mathrm{eval}}$ remain close to those of the anisotropic-reference baseline at the tested resolutions because unit-Gaussian normalization and the KL truncation $N_\mathrm{KL}=64$ in the MCMC reference generator suppress high-frequency mismatch found in Figure~\ref{spectra_identity}.
+Overall, under our experimental setup with a prior-aligned anisotropic source, we achieve $\epsilon_\mu^{\mathrm{eval}}<10\%$ and $\epsilon_\sigma^{\mathrm{eval}}<10\%$ across all PDE inverse problems considered (Darcy, Advection, Reaction--Diffusion, and Navier--Stokes), indicating accurate recovery of both the posterior mean and posterior uncertainty relative to the reference posterior.

-Despite such preconditioning (unit-Gaussian normalization) may yield a marginal improvement in terms of $\epsilon_\sigma$ in some realization of tests, such discretization dependent mechanism is \emph{fragile}: the gap between the summary metrics $\epsilon_\mu^{\mathrm{eval}}$ and $\epsilon_\sigma^{\mathrm{eval}}$ and the underlying sample quality becomes much more pronounced when learning is performed in physical space (the Encode--Decode variant), where high-frequency mismatches are penalized more strongly (see Table~\ref{tab:encode-decode}).
-Moreover, under the improved Mean Flows objective, the white-noise reference exhibits severe numerical instability and can diverge even when training is carried out in the encoded space, whereas the prior-aligned anisotropic reference remains stable (see Table~\ref{tab:improved_mean_flow}).
-Taken together, these results suggest that the mild white-reference performance observed for the Encode-only model at finite resolution is not fundamental.

-Additional \emph{ablations} with alternative operator-learning backbones (PODNO; Table~\ref{tab:podno}) and a finite-dimensional U-Net learning backbone (Table~\ref{tab:unet}), together with a multistep diffusion model for comparison (Table~\ref{tab:diffusion}), are reported in Appendix~\ref{sec:alternative_models} and reinforce two key takeaways.
-First, performance is largely backbone-agnostic \emph{within operator-learning architectures}, underscoring the necessity of an infinite-dimensional (resolution-robust) design.
-Second, compared with multistep diffusion, our one-step generative transport yields faster sampling and more accurate posterior summaries under the observation setting considered.